dannyqiu/riscv-switch/README.md

 To send a test program that computes the 8th Fibonacci number: `./fibonacci.py`

-Users can write arbitrary Tiny RISC-V assembly programs using the instruction types defined in `headers.py` and sending the programs to the load balancer using a script similar to `send.py` or `fibonacci.py`.
+Users can execute arbitrary Tiny RISC-V assembly programs by using the instruction types defined in `headers.py` and sending the programs to the load balancer using a script similar to `fibonacci.py`.